cnorm35/bridgetown-blog/src/_posts/creating_a_simple_twitter_bot_with_ruby.md

 excerpt: "Let me preface this by saying I'm not always the biggest fan of Twitter bots.
 With that said, they can be useful and fun to build.
 Here is a quick rundown of creating a simple Twitter bot in Ruby."
 author: cody
 ---
+_Update 2022: This was a post I did years ago and have absolutely zero faith of any of this working.
+I was living in Philadelphia at the time, working a couple blocks from where Hitchbot met it's unfortunate fate and thought this story was hilarious._

 Let me preface this by saying I'm not always the biggest fan of Twitter bots.
 With that said, they can be useful and fun to build.
 Here is a quick rundown of creating a simple Twitter bot in Ruby.